Updated: December 15, 2022

 This is because the self employed don’t have an employer to enrol them into a pension scheme.

-But even if you would be eligible for auto enrollment into a pension scheme, it may not be the best option if you have variable income as it reduces your ability to be flexible and in control of your money and pension contributions.
+But even if you would be eligible for auto enrolment into a pension scheme, it may not be the best option if you have variable income as it reduces your ability to be flexible and in control of your money and pension contributions.

 There are several good alternative options for setting up a pension as self-employed.